 I started to learn to cook and brew beer when I thought about emigrating away from the UK….I realised there were a few things that I would miss and decided to learn how to do them for myself.

-The first subject was one that I have yet to crack thoroughly..the Onion Bhaji ….much loved UK Indian restaurant starter, derided and misunderstood in India but essential to the British curry-lover!
+The first subject I worked on was one that I still have yet to crack thoroughly..the Onion Bhaji ….much loved UK Indian restaurant starter, derided and misunderstood in India but essential to the British curry-lover!